-A number of companies and designers are already experimenting with food-based materials for construction.
+A number of companies and designers are already experimenting with food-based materials for construction built with food waste.
 In 2014, MoMA used 10,000 bricks constructed from mushrooms to build an experimental tower.
-The startup that grew the materials, Ecovative, said the bricks can be tailored to different densities and substitute particle board and Styrofoam for insulation.
+The startup that grew the materials, Ecovative, said the bricks can be tailored to different densities and substitute particleboard and Styrofoam for insulation.

 In Germany, the company Wood K Plus has been experimenting with a building material made from corn cobs, which are strong, insulating, and inexpensive.
 The boards could be used for lightweight walls, doors, and furniture.